-We have a dedicated Pacific Integration Development Strategy (PIDS) team.
-The PIDS team is the fundamental link between health initiatives and the Pacific communities.
+We have a dedicated Pacific Equity Team that is the fundamental link between health initiatives and Pacific communities.
 The team are active in raising awareness and encouraging the improvement of health outcomes for Pacific communities through holding interactive religious and family based events.

 Healthy Village Actions Zones (HVAZ) was established in 2006 as a Pacific church based programme led by a team at the Auckland District Health Board (ADHB).
 HVAZ is an innovative framework for collaborative action by key stakeholders and Pacific communities working in partnership to improve health outcomes for Pacific peoples.